aherranz/ccrv/README.md

-# es.upm.babel.ccrtv
+# es.upm.babel.ccrv

-ccrtv is a Java Library for Runtime Verification of Concurrent Programs.
+ccrv is a Java Library for Runtime Verification of Concurrent Programs.

 ## Building the Library